-There are many things which are bad for dogs and they still want to eat them or drink them.
+There are many things that are bad for dogs, and they still want to eat them or drink them.
 Sometimes because of the appealing taste or smell and sometimes because their owner eats it, they will want to try different foods they come across.

 Some dog owners fed their dogs with milk for a long time, only to discover that all these stomach pains are caused by lactose.
 But, by the time they discovered that, the dog was so used to dairy products that it was very difficult to completely avoid it.

 In these circumstances, DogFoodAdvisor suggests replacing it with a dairy product that contains less fat and lactose.
 For example, while 1 cup of whole milk contains 11 grams of lactose, low-fat yogurt contains 5, and 1 ounce of cheddar cheese doesn’t even have a full gram.

 While drinking milk can bring some benefits to our pets, be aware that many dogs are lactose intolerant.
 Small amounts won’t be detrimental to his health, but bigger portions can put his digestive system in distress.

 Even though the consequences are temporary, the fat in milk can bring about more serious diseases.
 If your dog enjoys dairy products, give him milk in moderation and only as a treat, or switch to other ones which have lower lactose level.

 READ NEXT: Top 5 Best Puppy Milk Replacers